RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``validation``.
 This set of attributes provides a requirement validation evidence.
 The item shall have exactly one link to the validated requirement with the :ref:`SpecTypeRequirementValidationLinkRole`.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 method
     The attribute value shall be a :ref:`SpecTypeRequirementValidationMethod`.